-If a fence is constructed on the wrong side of a boundary a claim may lie in trespass.
-However, if you are contemplating bringing such a claim there are a number of matters you should bear in mind.
+If a fence is constructed on the wrong side of a boundary, a claim may lie in trespass for the person whose land has been annexed.

 Where does the boundary lie?

-In order to succeed in a claim for trespass you will need to show that the fence has actually been constructed in the wrong place.
-This is rarely straight forward and you will probably need to seek the assistance of a surveyor who is experienced in determining the position of boundaries.
+To succeed in a claim for trespass you will need to show the fence has actually been constructed in the wrong place.
+This is rarely straightforward and you will probably need to seek the assistance of a surveyor who is experienced in determining the position of boundaries.

-As a starting point you should check the plan attached to your title deeds as this will show where the boundaries to your property lie.
+Check the plan attached to your title deeds as this will give you an idea of where the boundaries to your property lie.
 The red line on a title plan shows the position of the boundaries.
-However, deed plans rarely identify the precise position of boundaries or contain measurements.
+However, deed plans often do not identify the precise position of boundaries or contain measurements.

-If you have a mortgage on your property your deeds will be held with your mortgage lender and they will normally be prepared to release them to a solicitor upon the solicitor providing an undertaking to return them once he or she has finished looking at them.
+If you have a mortgage on your property, your deeds will be held with your mortgage lender and they will normally be prepared to release them to a solicitor as long as s/he undertakes to return them once s/he has finished looking at them.
 Normally mortgage lenders charge an administrative fee for releasing title deeds.

-If your property is registered with the Land Registry, as most properties are these days, you could obtain “office copies” from the Land Registry.
-The Land Registry may also hold a copy of your title deeds, although this is fairly uncommon – if they do this will be evident from the office copies.
-The Land Registry charge a fee for providing office copies and for providing copies of any other documents they hold copies of.
+If your property is registered with the Land Registry, as most properties are these days, you could obtain ‘office copies’ from the Land Registry.
+The Land Registry may also hold a copy of your title deeds, although this is fairly uncommon – if it does, this will be evident from the office copies.
+The Land Registry charge a fee for providing office copies and for providing copies of any other documents they hold.

 Title plans, accompanying office copies, are based on Ordnance Survey maps and are normally drawn to a scale of 1:1250 for urban properties and 1:2500 for rural properties.
-They only show the general boundary, unless the Land Registry has determined it as an exact boundary pursuant to the Land Registration Act 2002, although such determinations are fairly rare.
+They only show the general boundary, unless the Land Registry has determined it as an exact boundary pursuant to the Land Registration Act 2002 (such determinations are fairly rare, however).

 Disadvantages of court proceedings